tableau/webhooks-docs/README.md

 ### API Version

-All REST API endpoints for webhooks are under the new experimental API version, “exp”.
-The base URL for the experimental API is: `https://10ax.online.tableau.com/api/3.6/`.
+All REST API endpoints for webhooks are under the 3.6 API version.
+The base URL for this API version is: `https://10ax.online.tableau.com/api/3.6/`.

 ### Authentication